ErikOnBike/CodeParadise/README.md

 (replace the value of the APP environment variable with the identifier of your preferred application)

 ---

+### Using Shoelace/WebAwesome Framework

+Originally Shoelace was the go-to web framework within CodeParadise.
+Since Shoelace itself is replaced by WebAwesome, this is now (August 2026) the web framework to use.
+Both are optional frameworks.
+You can use another framework (like Ionic) or add your own or work with plain WebComponents yourself.
+You are free to choose.

+If you have any existing applications using Shoelace, please consider moving to WebAwesome.
+Shoelace is not actively maintained and so CodeParadise support will also not be actively maintained.
+See the following [migration guide](https://webawesome.com/docs/resources/migrating-from-shoelace) for any help.
+Within Pharo you can search for references to a WebComponent class and also find its tag inside an HTML resource method.

 ### Using Ionic Framework